Amy Barnes: Casting

 In 2005 executive producer David Hanson created the Barnes family which included Amy.
 Actress Ashley Slanina-Davies was looking for work as an extra at the time, but her audition secured her the regular role of Amy.
 She made her first appearance in January 2006.
-In 2009 Slanina-Davies admitted she was committed to the serial, stating she "would be at a loss" without the role.
+In 2009 Slanina-Davies admitted she was committed to the soap, stating she "would be at a loss" without the role.
 In 2010, it was announced that Slanina-Davies would leave later in the year.
 This was confirmed at the same time as Garnon Davies (Elliot Bevan), Glen Wallace (Malachy Fisher) and John Pickard (Dominic Reilly) announced their departures.
-A spokesperson for the serial stated: "We're all sad to be losing yet more friends from the cast [...]
+A spokesperson for Hollyoaks stated: "We're all sad to be losing yet more friends from the cast [...]
 Nothing's been firmed up yet storyline-wise but one thing's for sure, they'll all be memorable exits."
-In late 2010 it was revealed that Davies was still filming with Hollyoaks and would remain in the serial in 2011.
+In late 2010 it was revealed that Davies was still filming with Hollyoaks and would remain on the soap in 2011.